-M.S.
+Terminal M.S.
 Awarded only to students who are not continuing for the Ph.D. degree but who have successfully completed one year of the doctoral program.
 The minimum requirement for this is a passing grade in at least four courses, including two Honors grades, and two successful laboratory rotations.
 Students are not admitted for this degree.
 Program materials are available upon request to the Director of Graduate Studies, Neuroscience, Yale University, PO Box 208074, New Haven CT 06520-8074.
-Courses NSCI 501a/NBIO 501a, Principles of Neuroscience Marina Picciotto, Mark Yeckel General neuroscience seminar: Lectures, readings, and discussion of selected topics in neuroscience.
+Courses NSCI 501a/NBIO 501a, Principles of Neuroscience Marina Picciotto, Mark Yeckel General neuroscience seminar: lectures, readings, and discussion of selected topics in neuroscience.
 Emphasis is on how approaches at the molecular, cellular, physiological, and organismal levels can lead to understanding of neuronal and brain function.
-WF 3:15-4:45 NSCI 502b/MCDB 730b, Cell Biology of the Neuron Elke Stein, Sreeganga Chandra A comprehensive introduction to neuronal cell biology.
-Basic principles of cell biology reviewed in the context of the developing nervous system.
-Membrane trafficking, receptor mechanisms, neurotrophin signaling, neuronal cytoskeleton, axon guidance, and synapse formation and maintenance are discussed.
-TTH 7-8:15 P.M.
-NSCI 504b/MCDB 735b, Seminar in Brain Development and Plasticity Weimin Zhong, Elke Stein Weekly seminars (Monday) and discussion sessions (Wednesday) to explore recent advances in our understanding of brain development and plasticity, including neuronal determination, axon guidance, synaptogenesis, and developmental plasticity.
-MW 2:30-3:45 [NSCI 506b, Introduction to Brain and Behavior] NBIO 507b/NSCI 507b, Cellular and Molecular Mechanisms of Neurological Disease Dhasakumar Navaratnam, Stephen Strittmatter, Stephen Waxman Focuses on those diseases (Alzheimer's, Parkinson's, ALS, and other neurodegenerative diseases, Triplet Repeat induced diseases, multiple sclerosis, epilepsy, etc.) in which modern neuroscience has advanced mechanistic explanations for clinical conditions.
+WF 3:15-4:45 [NSCI 502b/MCDB 730b, Cell Biology of the Neuron] NSCI 504b/MCDB 735b, Seminar in Brain Development and Plasticity Weimin Zhong, Elke Stein Weekly seminars (Monday) and discussion sessions (Wednesday) to explore recent advances in our understanding of brain development and plasticity, including neuronal determination, axon guidance, synaptogenesis, and developmental plasticity.
+MW 2:30-3:45 NSCI 507b, Cellular and Molecular Mechanisms of Neurological Disease Dhasakumar Navaratnam, Stephen Strittmatter, Stephen Waxman Focuses on those diseases (Alzheimer's, Parkinson's, ALS, and other neurodegenerative diseases, triplet repeat induced diseases, multiple sclerosis, epilepsy, etc.) in which modern neuroscience has advanced mechanistic explanations for clinical conditions.
 The course highlights recent molecular, electrophysiological, and imaging experiments in parsing disease mechanisms.
 The application of pathophysiologic understanding to therapeutics is considered.
-Web casts of the lectures and Internet-based interactive tutorials are also available.
-The course extends a twelve-lecture course, Neurobiologic Mechanisms of Disease, offered in the spring of 2009.
-The course can be taken for credit or audited.
-Those wishing credit will be graded on a 30-minute Internet-based final exam and a term paper.
-TTH 4-5 NSCI 510b/NBIO 500b, Structural and Functional Organization of the Human Nervous System Michael Schwartz, Pasko Rakic An integrative overview of the structure and function of the human brain as it pertains to major neurological and psychiatric disorders.
+Contact instructor for first class date and time.
+NSCI 510b/NBIO 500b, Structural and Functional Organization of the Human Nervous System Michael Schwartz, Pasko Rakic An integrative overview of the structure and function of the human brain as it pertains to major neurological and psychiatric disorders.
 Neuroanatomy, neurophysiology, and clinical correlations are interrelated to provide essential background in the neurosciences.
 Lectures in neurocytology and neuroanatomy survey neuronal organization in the human brain, with emphasis on long fiber tracts related to clinical neurology.
 Weekly three-hour laboratory sessions devoted to neuroanatomy in which students dissect the human brain and examine histological sections in close collaboration with faculty members.
 Lectures in neurophysiology cover various aspects of neural function at the cellular level, with a strong emphasis on the mammalian nervous system.
 Clinical correlations consist of five sessions given by one or two faculty members representing both basic and clinical sciences.
 These sessions relate neurological symptoms to cellular processes in various diseases of the brain.
 Variable class schedule; contact course instructors.
 This course is offered to graduate and M.D./Ph.D. students only and cannot be audited.
-[NSCI 514b, Neurodevelopment and Neuropsychiatric Disorders] NSCI 519a or b, Tutorial By arrangement with faculty and approval of DGS.
+NSCI 519a/b, Tutorial By arrangement with faculty and approval of DGS.